-This tutorial shows you how to laser engrave and cut a muffin or cupcake case made of TroLase Thins.
+This tutorial shows you how to laser engrave and cut a muffin or cupcake case created from TroLase Thins.

 Follow our simple tutorial, which also has the option to change the size of the graphic or use different material colours.
-The finished product can be also used for cupcakes or as a festive decoration around a candle in a glass.
+The finished product can be also used as a festive decoration around a candle in a glass.

 - Speedy 300